 If you’re an aspiring fashion photographer, why not use all that simplicity to focus on a set of outfits that you like?

 Instead of using only one outfit during your shoot, change into different ones and create an inspiring lookbook!

 There’s so much more you can do with a milk bath than use it to photograph faces and expressions.
 Challenge yourself by photographing hairstyles, poses, and details.
 Avoid including your model’s face in your frame.

-This challenge will inspire you to get out of your comfort zone.
+This milk bath photography challenge will inspire you to get out of your comfort zone.
 And it’ll teach you to find more opportunities in portrait photography.

 Don’t Forget the Details

-It might be tempting to make the most of all that negative space in the bathtub.
+It might be tempting to make the most of all that negative space in milk bath photography.
 But don’t forget to focus on the details.

 Photograph your model’s face, any props that she might be holding, and her clothes.